StarExecMiami/StarExec-ARC/starexec-containerised/README.md

 ### Build the Image
 1. Ensure you have Podman installed, as explained [here](../README.md).
+2. Ensure that `$HOME/.ssh` exists and you have read-write permission.
+3. Ensure that the `sshd` daemon is running with `systemctl status sshd.service`.
+   - If necessary start it with `sudo service sshd restart`.
+   - On Fedora, this step needs to be done before every new start of StarExec.
-2. Run `make` (refer to the `Makefile` for details).
+4. Run `make` (refer to the `Makefile` for details).
    - This step typically needs to be done only once.

 ### Run the Image
 1. Configure port 80 for non-root usage: